Life is a game.

 Finite strategy optimizes for the current round.
 The infinite approach optimizes for continued play.
 These produce different behaviors at almost every decision point.
 The infinite-minded player invests in relationships, reputation, and capabilities that pay off across decades.
 The finite-minded player extracts immediate value and wonders why the long-term position keeps degrading.

 Applying this frame changes the basic question from "am I winning?" to "am I still in position to keep playing well?"
 The second question produces more sustainable choices.
-Gamification of life, done well, is mostly about moving from finite questions to infinite ones.
+Playing the infinite game well is mostly a matter of moving from finite questions to infinite ones.
 Most life decisions are infinite decisions, and treating them as finite is a category error that costs everything downstream.
 (Related: The Long Game.)

 Chapter VHow do I play my own character instead of someone else's?